awsdocs/iam-user-guide/doc_source/reference_policies_condition-keys.md

 Works with [string operators](reference_policies_elements_condition_operators.md#Conditions_String)\.

 Use this key to compare the tag key\-value pair that was passed in the request with the tag pair that you specify in the policy\.
 For example, you could check whether the request includes the tag key `"Dept"` and that it has the value `"Accounting"`\.
-For more information, see [Controlling Access During AWS Requests](access_tags.md#access_tags_control-requests)\.
+For more information, see [Controlling access during AWS requests](access_tags.md#access_tags_control-requests)\.
 + **Availability** – This key is included in the request context when tags are passed in the request\.
 When multiple tags are passed in the request, there is one context key for each tag key\-value pair\.

 This context key is formatted `"aws:RequestTag/tag-key":"tag-value"` where *tag\-key* and *tag\-value* are a tag key and value pair\.

 Because you can include multiple tag key\-value pairs in a request, the request content could be a [multivalued](reference_policies_multi-value-conditions.md) request\.
 In this case, you should consider using the `ForAllValues` or `ForAnyValue` set operators\.
-For more information, see [Using Multiple Keys and Values](reference_policies_multi-value-conditions.md#reference_policies_multi-key-or-value-conditions)\.
+For more information, see [Using multiple keys and values](reference_policies_multi-value-conditions.md#reference_policies_multi-key-or-value-conditions)\.

 ## aws:ResourceTag/*tag\-key*<a name="condition-keys-resourcetag"></a>

 Works with [string operators](reference_policies_elements_condition_operators.md#Conditions_String)\.

 Use this key to compare the tag key\-value pair that you specify in the policy with the key\-value pair that is attached to the resource\.
 For example, you could require that access to a resource is allowed only if the resource has the attached tag key `"Dept"` with the value `"Marketing"`\.
-For more information, see [Controlling Access to AWS Resources](access_tags.md#access_tags_control-resources)\.
+For more information, see [Controlling access to AWS resources](access_tags.md#access_tags_control-resources)\.
 + **Availability** – This key is included in the request context when the requested resource already has attached tags\.
 This key is returned only for resources that [support authorization based on tags](reference_aws-services-that-work-with-iam.md)\.
 There is one context key for each tag key\-value pair\.

 This context key is formatted `"aws:ResourceTag/tag-key":"tag-value"` where *tag\-key* and *tag\-value* are a tag key and value pair\.